UK Utilities Setup Guide for Visa Holders

 Next Steps

 On moving day, photograph all meter readings.
 Contact utility providers within the first week.
-Set up direct debits.
+Set up direct debits from your UK bank account.
 Compare energy prices and switch if you can save money.
+See our first week checklist for other essential setup tasks, and our phone contract guide for getting connected.

 Related guides: